Figure 1 (click to enlarge)

 (1997)

 By 1996, Pathfinder revision had slowed to a crawl, as much effort was being put into the Explorer series.
-Just five Pathfinder sheets were revised in 1997, and each was given a cover with the new Ordnance Survey logo and revised style.
-(Figure 11).
-Details of the sheets found in this cover design can be found on the themed collection page.
+Five Pathfinder sheets were revised between late 1996 and early 1997, and each was given a cover with the new Ordnance Survey logo and revised style, and also incorporating full-colour mapping similar to that found on the Explorer series (Figure 13).
+Details of the sheets found in this cover can be found on the themed collection page.

-As the publication of the national Explorer series gathered pace from mid-1997, the Pathfinder maps were gradually withdrawn, being completely replaced by the Explorer series in March 2003.
+The 1:25 000 Explorer maps were originally intended as a selective-coverage series, similar to the Outdoor Leisure maps.
+However the decision was taken in late 1996 that the Explorers would replace the Pathfinders as the new national-coverage 1:25 000 series.
+As publication of the national Explorer series gathered pace from mid-1997 the Pathfinder maps were gradually withdrawn, being completely replaced by the Explorers in March 2003.